AMZGstudio/ACREngine/README.md

         drawCircle(x, y, 15, Blue);

         // check if any of the WASD keys are pressed, and move the x and y of the circle accordingly.
-        // timePerSec adds the correct amount to the coordinates, to make them move 40 units every second. if (key(W).held) y -= amntPerSec(40);
+        // amntPerSec adds the correct amount to the coordinates, to make them move 40 units every second. if (key(W).held) y -= amntPerSec(40);
         if (key(S).held) y += amntPerSec(40);
         if (key(A).held) x -= amntPerSec(40);
         if (key(D).held) x += amntPerSec(40);

-        // render to screen, true tells it to clear the screen after rendering. render(true);
+        // render to screen, 'true' tells it to clear the screen after rendering. render(true);
     }
 }